 The Beginning

 I started writing seriously when I entered seminary at Boston University in 1972.
 There I was published for the first time---a series of poems in an alumni journal.
-In the parish, though, I became a disciplined writer, having to produce a sermon each week, a literary and theological task.
+While in parish ministry, though, I became a disciplined writer, having to produce a sermon each week, a literary and theological task.

 I left parish ministry and entered the field of marriage and family therapy, working in community mental health where I published a few papers on my experience as a clinician, including one on a patient suicide.